 ABOUT THE MINIATURE SCHNAUZER

 The miniature schnauzer is a popular small dog with an amazing and energetic personality.
-Lively, loyal and active, this breed can suit lots of different homes.
+Lively, loyal and active with guard dog tendencies, this breed can suit lots of different homes.
 If you’re looking to adopt a mini schnauzer, here’s what you need to know before you make a decision.

 The Miniature Schnauzer is one of three most popular schnauzer breeds with the other two being the standard schnauzer and the giant schnauzer.
 They were first bred in Germany in the late 19th century to be ratters and guard dogs on the farms.
 Their distinct facial hair was usually trimmed into thick armor to protect their face from any potential retaliation from preys.